moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

 Prerequisites
 -------------
-Explain pubs, subs, and services used as well as convert joy cmd and relevant portion of launch file

 If you haven't already done so, make sure you've completed the steps in :doc:`Visualizing in RViz </doc/tutorials/visualizing_in_rviz/visualizing_in_rviz>`.
-This project assumes you are starting with the ``hello_moveit`` project, where the previous tutorial left off.

-This guide explains how to write tutorials for the MoveIt documentation.
-Tutorials are one of the most useful contributions you can make because they are the first thing many new users see.
-This guide is intended for any contributor who wants to submit a new tutorial.
-There are many additional quality standards and how-tos for contributing to the tutorials located in this repository's `README <https://github.com/ros-planning/moveit2_tutorials/blob/main/README.md>`_.

 Requirements
 ------------